Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 ## Setup Instructions

-1. Clone the repository or copy the script into your working directory.
+1. Clone the repository and copy the script into your working directory.
+For the data moving problems on Katana, please refere to: https://docs.restech.unsw.edu.au/

 2. Download hg38 reference and annotation files via:

 ```bash